edmeyman/4ts-standard/README.md

 **Operational contract:**

-- `ABSTAIN` triggers mandatory escalation, routing to a human-in-the-loop queue, policy authority review, or other designated escalation path
+- `ABSTAIN` triggers mandatory escalation, routing to an authorized human review queue, policy authority review, or other designated escalation path
 - In regulated contexts, `ABSTAIN` is **fail-closed**: the action does not proceed unless and until an authorized party renders a definitive verdict
 - `ABSTAIN` is not a soft "maybe"; it is a hard gate that transfers decision authority while preventing unauthorized execution
 - Default behavior: `ABSTAIN` blocks execution unless and until an authorized override resolves the held action.